RayBasilio123/IEEE_SAS_2026/README.md

 ## Dataset

-The dataset is extracted from SINAN/BR.
 The code to fetch and manipulate the data is located in the `data_provider` folder.
 The processed dataset is available in the `data` folder.

 ## Usage